5 Project Management Principles

 - Does the project need to be redirected from its original scope?

 At this point, you and other team members may have more than one project going on at once, so it’s your job to understand exactly how this project is going.
 During the middle phases, the waters of your project can become murky with changing demands from clients or executives, as well as unanticipated problems that threaten your carefully built budget.
+Diagrams like kanban boards and flowcharts can also be extremely helpful during this step to visualize the project's progress and increase transparency.
 If the stakeholders of a given project decide to change the scope or budget, you’ll be responsible for rerouting the project in a sensible, pragmatic way.

 5. Make sure all deliverables have been met and finalize the project